Education Sector Engagement

 We are an FEC and have a closed campus, how do we respond to the community pillar?

-Within colleges we have discussed student led services, such as discounted treatments within health, hair and beauty, tasting menus within cooking and culinary schools for example, these could be shared through the Care Leaver Covenant app and with Local Authorities for care leavers to access.
+Within colleges we have discussed student led services, such as discounted treatments within health, hair and beauty, tasting menus within cooking and culinary schools for example, these could be shared through the Care Leaver Covenant’s Connects platform and with Local Authorities.

 We are reviewing our student provision; can you give us support or point us in a direction?

-The DfE has recently published their “HE Principles” document, which gives a perspective on what an HEI / college with HE provision should be considering through their “student” provision – taking into account the full student life-cycle.
-NNECL also have a rich back catalogue of research which gives a very insightful perspective on supporting care leavers in HE.
-We are very supportive of the Centre for Social Justice’s May 2019 publication of “12×24” and we would also suggest using the final resources published as part of the Buttle Quality Mark.
+The DfE has published their “HE Principles” document, which gives a perspective on what an HEI / college with HE provision should be considering through their “student” provision – taking into account the full student life-cycle.

 Who is going to hold HEIs / FECs to account?

 The oversight and maintenance of each HEIs / FECs commitment to the Covenant is that particular institutions’ responsibility.
-We would be pleased to see a care leaver forum appointed within each institution which might have the responsibility for oversight, review and “checking in”, or a line within each institutions’ commitment to invite care leavers to “ask about our institution’s commitment to the Care Leaver Covenant”?
+We would encourage a care leaver forum / working group within each institution which would have the responsibility for oversight, review and “checking in”, or a line within each institutions’ commitment to invite care leavers to “ask about our institution’s commitment to the Care Leaver Covenant” – ensuring the work is kept relevant.

-Moving forward, we will support the work of NNECL in their Quality Mark Pilot which we would hope to feature a robust evaluative element and would encourage HEIs to consider connecting with NNECL on this following its launch in spring 2020.
+Moving forward, we fully support the work of NNECL’s Quality Mark which we would know features a robust evaluative element and would encourage HEIs to consider connecting with NNECL and finding out more.

 Get Involved and Collaborate with the Covenant